swells/deployr-release-conventions/README.md

 ## Semantic Versioning

-For the official Semantic Version docs head to [semver.org](http://semver.org/).
+For the official Semantic Version documentation head to [semver.org](http://semver.org/).
+This is a breif introduction and does not cover all parts of semantic versioning.

 ### Format